jpfranca-br/rtsp-timelapse/README.md

 2. Use `journalctl --user -u timelapse.service` to inspect service logs.
 3. Check if `config.txt` values are correctly set.
 4. Ensure required directories exist and scripts have execute permissions.

----

-This README incorporates the latest functionality from your scripts and is designed for clear guidance and troubleshooting.
-Let me know if you'd like further refinements.